MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 This cmdlet was introduced in PowerShell 3.0.

 > [!NOTE]
 > Beginning with PowerShell 6, this cmdlet supports JSON with comments.
+Accepted comments are
+> started with two forward slashes (`//`).
+The comment will not be represented in the data and can
+> be written in the file without corrupting the data, or throwing an error as it did in PowerShell
+> 5.1.

 ## EXAMPLES